RayZ3R0/typst-raster/README.md

 A fast, no-nonsense Node.js library for rendering Typst to PNG, JPEG, or WebP images.

 It uses the official Typst compiler through native Rust bindings (`@myriaddreamin/typst-ts-node-compiler`) and Sharp for rasterization, so you get near-native performance with pixel-perfect results.
-I built it because I needed a reliable way to generate crisp math equations and document snippets in backend services and bots — and nothing else quite cut it.
+I built it because I needed a reliable way to generate crisp math equations and document snippets in backend services and bots, and nothing else quite cut it.

-Comes with New Computer Modern fonts bundled, works out of the box on Lambda, Vercel, Docker, or anywhere else — no system font dependencies.
+Comes with New Computer Modern fonts bundled, works out of the box on Lambda, Vercel, Docker, or anywhere else, no system font dependencies required.
-1

 ## Features

 - Native-speed compilation via direct Rust bindings